 You may be surprised to find out that indoor air routinely contains a higher level of chemicals than outdoor air.
-There are several simple steps that can be taken to improve indoor air quality.
-Of particular importance is the bedroom environment, since each person spends between 7- 10 hours sleeping there each day.
+There are several simple steps that can be taken to improve your indoor air quality, which creates healthy living for the air you breathe daily.

 - Clean indoor air with plants and air filters.
 Plants help to oxygenate the air we breathe, while filters help to remove impurities from indoor air.

 Healthy Living Air During Your Home Build or Renovations

 - Whenever possible, use nontoxic building materials and carpets

 - Avoid sleeping in a room that has been recently carpeted as new carpet releases harmful chemicals such as formaldehyde into the air.

 - Open windows and air the room out for at least a week before sleeping in it

 - Replace any carpet with hardwoods

 - When painting, use paint without off gassing and open windows during and after painting

 - Open windows whenever possible to circulate air, especially when cooking